AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/faq-hints.rst

 - A notebook can tell if it is in the hub environment if the ``AALTO_JUPYTERHUB`` environment variable is set.

+- A notebook can tell if it is being autograded by checking if ``NBGRADER_VALIDATING`` is set.

 - You can install an identical version of nbgrader as we have using::

     pip install git+https://github.com/AaltoSciComp/nbgrader@live